Jc-alt logo

 # Dynamic Programming Concept:

-# Left Maximum Array: Stores the maximum height encountered from the start up to each index i.
+# Left Maximum Array: Stores the maximum height encountered iterating from left to right (bucket left wall)

-# Right Maximum Array: Stores the maximum height encountered from the end up to each index i.
+# Right Maximum Array: Stores the maximum height encountered iterating from right to left (bucket right wall)

 n = len(height)